vpathuis/home-assistant.io/source/_integrations/landisgyr_heat_meter.markdown

 The integration will create the following sensors:

-- Heat usage (MWh)
+- Heat usage (MWh or GJ)
 - Volume usage (m3)

-To be compatible with the Home Assistant energy units of measurement, heat usage is converted to MWh, from usage in GJ, which is supplied by the device, using a conversion factor: 1 GJ = 0.277778 MWh.
+Depending on your device type, heat usage is read as GJ or MWh.

 Further data that is read from the device is added as diagnostic entities:

-- Heat usage measured in GJ, as is read from the device before conversion
+- Heat usage measured (GJ or MWh, depending on device type)
 - Ownership number
 - Volume previous year (m3)
-- Heat previous year (MWh)
-- Heat previous year (GJ)
+- Heat previous year (GJ or MWh, depending on device type)
 - Error number
 - Device number
 - Measurement period minutes